SaadBazaz/antiPixel/README.md

 Basic image reading and manipulation in C++, in Visual Studio 2019.
 Converts 24-bit BMP and properly formatted txt files into MASM code.

+Note:
+Currently works on white background and black object (see the cactus_example if you need help drawing)

 HOW TO USE METHOD 1:
 1. Create a pixel drawing in mspaint on 25x25 canvas
 2. Save As => BMP Picture => (24-bit Bitmap)